gayeongpark/gayeongpark.github.io/_posts/2024-07-14-Active-Directory-Lab.md

    It is a tool to extract information from a domain controller in a network.

-   `ldapdomaindump ldaps://192.168.64.33 -u 'MARVEL\fcastle' -p Password1`
+   `ldapdomaindump ldaps://192.168.64.32 -u 'MARVEL\fcastle' -p Password1`

-   `ldaps://192.168.64.33` is to specify the IP address (LDAP server)that I want to connect.
-LDAP (Lightweight Directory Access Protocol) is a protocol used to access and manage directory services (accessibility to information about the resources in a network)
+   `ldaps://192.168.64.32` is to specify the IP address (LDAP server)that I want to connect.
+LDAP (Lightweight Directory Access Protocol) is a protocol used to access and manage directory services (accessibility to information about the resources in a network).
+And `LDAPS` means LDAP communication will be encrypted over SSL.

    `-u` is to specify the username for authentication.
 In this command, I indicated `MARVEL` domain name and fcastle username.